Best audiophile headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best audiophile headphones you can buy

 They sound detailed and dynamic with an even tonal balance and excellent sense of timing.
 The only slight negatives are they can generate cable noise if you don't use the supplied clothing clip and you can't change volume via the one-button control/mic.
 Still, that's small fry in the grand scheme of things.

 Read the full Klipsch T5M Wired review

 These are essentially a closed-back version of the Focal Utopia.
-That means you get Focal's trademark awesome sound quality but with a more practical design - because they're closed-back, everyone around you won't hear what you're listening to, and – crucially – they won't let in sounds from your surroundings.
+That means you get Focal's trademark awesome sound quality but with a more practical design – because they're closed-back, everyone around you won't hear what you're listening to, and – crucially – the headphones don't let in sounds from your surroundings.

 In other words, if you're feeling brave, you could take them out and about without compromising on the listening experience.

 Of course, there's a lot more to it than just being closed-back.
 The innards have been optimised to work with portable music players and DACs, and the earpieces have built-in diffusers and EVA foam absorption to absorb the sound waves rebounding off the back of the dome.
 Every element has been thought of – it's just a shame the lead you'll use on the move is so microphonic, with every move making crackles that interfere with the music being played.

 Sonically, they're refined and mature, and handle dynamics with authority.
 They can't quite match the performance of the Utopia, but the more practical closed-back design gives them a bit more appeal.
 They're a little cheaper, too.

 Read the full Focal Stellia review